pulumi/foundational-training/module-05-policy-as-code/exercise-02-compliance-ready-policies.md

     You should see an error on your EC2 instance for having a public IP address.

-1. Remediate the mandatory issues and re-run the policy pack.
-Optionally, update the policy such that the advisory warnings are fully addressed.
+1. Remediate the issue on your EC2 instance by setting `associatePublicIpAddress` to `false`.
+(It must be `false` because if the value is undefined the instance will have a public IP if deployed into a public subnet.)
+Re-run the policy pack:

+    ```bash
+    pulumi preview --policy-pack ../compliance-ready-policies
+    ```

+    The policy should pass.

 1. You can run both sets, the compliance-ready policies and the policy pack you created earlier, by specifying the `--policy-pack` flag twice:

     ```bash